-Wiccans did not exist until the 20C.
+Wiccans did not exist until the 20th century.
 Some think the afflicted girls (and women and boys) were at most influenced by family enmities about land in selecting victims.
 Both men and women were hanged (though more women than men, as was usual in witch hunts).

 It should be noted that places like Scandinavia and Germany did burn people suspected of witchcraft at the stake, however.
 This was what happened to people like Maren Spliid and Merga Bien.

 Also worth noting: Witches weren't necessarily burned alive.
 In many cases, the punishment for witchcraft was being hanged, then having ones' body burned at the stake.
 Funeral rituals were Serious Business, and being burned rather than properly buried was a horrible thought to most Christians back in the day.

 Many people nowadays are under the impression that "Paganism" is the name of a religion, when in fact "pagan" is a derogatory term used by Mediæval Christians to refer to anyone who followed any non-Abrahamic, polytheistic religion (which is to say, almost every religion ever), and later any religion that wasn't Christianity.